putyourlightson/craft-blitz/README.md

 # Send would-be 404 requests to Craft
 ```

-If the "Query String Caching" setting is set to `Cache URLs with query strings as the same page` then use the following code.
+If the “Query String Caching” setting is set to `Cache URLs with query strings as the same page` then use the following code.

 ```
 # Blitz cache rewrite